CollectiveCycling/Fit2Thrift/README.md

 To use this package you will need to download and install into your local maven repository the Ant+ FIT SDK.
 It can be found here https://www.thisisant.com/resources/fit.

+Its been developed and tested using JDK 8.

 After accepting the conditions, downloading and unzipping it, install it in your local maven repository with:

     mvn install:install-file -Dfile=Downloads/FitSDKRelease_20.00.00/java/fit.jar -DgroupId=com.garmin -DartifactId=fit -Dversion=20.0.0 -Dpackaging=jar